tburrows13/SpidertronPatrols/README.md

 -----

 - Only place remotes in the quickbar when in direct (i.e. vanilla) mode, otherwise, they will disappear from the quickbar (will be fixed in Factorio 1.1 - requires [this API addition](https://forums.factorio.com/viewtopic.php?f=28&t=88867))
-- Waypoint markers cannot be seen in map view (requires [this API addition](https://forums.factorio.com/viewtopic.php?f=28&t=76539&p=510027) - no dev response)
+- Waypoint markers cannot be seen in map view (requires [this API addition](https://forums.factorio.com/viewtopic.php?f=28&t=76539&p=510027) - please post there in support of the addition)

 -----
 Future Updates